almayor/reddit-mods-dataset/README.md

 ## Data Collection

-The data was scraped in the associated [Jupyter Notebook](code/reddit-mods-db.ipynb).
-All data was publically available and collected on 06 Feb 2024.
+The data was scraped in the associated [Jupyter Notebook](code/reddit-mods-ds.ipynb).
+The data was publically available and collected on 06 Feb 2024.
+All usernames were anonymised by hashing with SHA256.

 ## Description of Files